I started getting into bird photography in the beginning of 2018 and wanted to share the photos that I took in the Kingston, Ontario area.

-I have been taking photos of birds since the beginning of 2018.
+I have been taking photos of birds since early 2018.
 Each season I have shared my photos in these photo essays.
-I have covered winter, spring and summer.
+I have covered winter, spring, and summer.
 To complete the year, here are my bird photos for fall.

 Still Lots of Birds in the Fall